Birth Control

 "Over the counter solutions"

-Over-the-counter (OTC) contraception provides accessible and convenient options for pregnancy prevention without a prescription.
-These methods include male barrier options and female contraceptives that use physical, chemical, or hormonal mechanisms to reduce the likelihood of fertilization.
-Choosing the right option depends on personal preference, comfort, timing, and whether protection against sexually transmitted infections (STIs) is also a priority.
+Over-the-counter (OTC) contraception offers convenient, prescription-free options for pregnancy prevention.
+These methods include barrier, hormonal, emergency, and chemical options.
+Choosing the right method depends on comfort, timing, consistency of use, and whether protection against sexually transmitted infections (STIs) is also needed.

 Male Barrier Options